 - Now you see me, now you don’t: Some stores and other locations look for devices with Wi-Fi or Bluetooth turned on to track your movements while you are within range.
 Disable Wi-Fi and Bluetooth when not in use.

 - Don’t Be A Bragger: Going on your next big vacation?
 Posting online you’re on the other side of the globe is practically a handwritten invitation for trouble.
 Such personal, up-to-date information like travel plans allows an attacker to combine that information with other knowledge they already have about you to attempt a timely social engineering attack against you over the phone or with email.
 Instead, try posting photos once you’re back.

 April 22, 2014 -- The Heartbleed Vulnerability

 In response to the recent alert on the prevalent cyberthreat known as “the Heartbleed Vulnerability,” a flaw in a commonly-used online encryption tool, “Open SSL,” Summit Bank of Kansas City immediately initiated a security assessment of its infrastructure and web environment.
-Based on the assessment, there is no evidence that any of Summit Bank of Kansas City’s systems has been improperly accessed due to the Heartbleed vulnerability.
+Based on the assessment, there is no evidence that any of Summit Bank of Kansas City’s systems have been improperly accessed due to the Heartbleed vulnerability.

 Summit Bank of Kansas City takes these types of threats very seriously, responding to and remediating identified risks to our customers and partners.